VALAWAI/docs/docs/tutorials/how_python_component/example.md

 ## `__main___.py` file

 The main file of this component is `__main__.py`.
 It contains the code that will be executed when the component is started.

+## Message service

+This service is the component that manage the interaciton of the component with the RaabbitMQ queue using the Pika library.